Tidex (TDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Tidex Historical Price

-According to the latest data gathered on Tidex live price page, the current price of Tidex is 0.0033128USD.
-The circulating supply of Tidex(TDX) is 10.00M TDX , giving it a market capitalization of $33.13K.
+According to the latest data gathered on Tidex live price page, the current price of Tidex is 0.01009875USD.
+The circulating supply of Tidex(TDX) is 10.00M TDX , giving it a market capitalization of $100.99K.

 The Tidex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.